CerenErsoz/Web-API-User-Management/README.md

 # Web-API-User-Management

-his project contains a simple example of a Web API for user management.
-The project supports `GET`, `POST`, `PUT`, `DELETE`, and `PATCH` HTTP methods following REST standards.
+This project contains a simple example of a Web API for user management.
+The project supports `GET`, `POST`, `PUT` and `DELETE` HTTP methods following REST standards.
 It also pays attention to HTTP status codes, error handling, model validation, routing, and model binding processes.

 ## Usage